Mohammed Zubair gets interim bail from Supreme Court in case filed by UP Police

 All three seers – Yati Narasinghanand Saraswati, Bajrang Muni and Anand Swaroop – have been booked in hate speech cases in the past few months for making inflammatory statements about Muslims.

+Solicitor General Tushar Mehta, representing the Uttar Pradesh government, said that the case was not merely about one tweet and that the police were investigating whether he was part of a syndicate that regularly posts such tweets with the intent to destabilise the country.

+Mehta also said that Zubair had suppressed important information from the Supreme Court about a local court rejecting his bail, and saying that there was a prima facie case against him.

-In the previous hearing on Thursday, senior advocate Colin Gonsalves, representing the Alt News co-founder, told the court that death threats were being made against his client, and that he was very worried.
+In the previous hearing on Thursday, Gonsalves had told the court that death threats were being made against his client and that he was very worried.

 The Uttar Pradesh Police have booked Zubair under Section 295A (deliberate and malicious acts intended to outrage religious feelings) of the Indian Penal Code as well as Section 67 (publishing or transmitting obscene material in electronic form) of the Information Technology Act.